HugoRCD/wxt-nuxt-ui-starter/README.md

+> ⚠️ **ATTENTION**: This project is currently in the POC (Proof of Concept) phase and contains bugs that prevent it from working.
+I'm working on solving these problems.
+The main objective is to demonstrate the feasibility of a starter combining WXT and Nuxt UI v3 for the development of web extensions.
+Contributions and suggestions are welcome!

 ## WXT + Nuxt UI v3 Starter

 A minimal starter template for building web extensions with WXT and Nuxt UI v3.
 This template provides a streamlined setup for developers who want to create beautiful, accessible browser extensions using Vue 3 and the latest version of Nuxt UI.